 Sample tracking will start at the point of collection with log book entries.
 The log entries will be recorded in waterproof ink in a bound, paginated field logbook, updated daily and maintained at the site.
-Information to be recorded in the logbook will include the project name (NE Cape 2012, 34120057) and site for which sampling is being conducted; a unique, sequential sample number for each sample taken; sampling date and time; specific sampling location in sufficient detail to allow resampling at the same location, if required; method of sampling; preservation techniques; analyte classes of interest (i.e., BTEX, metals); significant observations made during the sampling process; results of any field measurements, such as depth of soil sample; and printed name and signature of the person performing the sampling.
+Information to be recorded in the logbook will include the project name (NE Cape 2013, 34130068) and site for which sampling is being conducted; a unique, sequential sample number for each sample taken; sampling date and time; specific sampling location in sufficient detail to allow resampling at the same location, if required; method of sampling; preservation techniques; analyte classes of interest (i.e., BTEX, metals); significant observations made during the sampling process; results of any field measurements, such as depth of soil sample or physical parameters for water; and printed name and signature of the person performing the sampling.

 Field QC samples, such as duplicates, will receive individual sample numbers and will not be identified as QC samples on the chain-of-custody.
 The MS/MSD samples will have the same ID as the parent sample and will be noted in sample comments on the chain-ofcustody.
-A summary of QC sample frequency and field IDs is provided in Worksheet #11, Tables 11-1 and 11-2.
+A summary of QC sample frequency and field IDs is provided in Worksheet #11, Tables 11-1, 11-2, and 11-3.